This post was originally published May 1, 2020. We’ve refreshed it based on lessons from 2020 and how the pandemic is evolving.

-The Online News Association, like many organizations, faces critical decisions regarding hosting in-person events as the COVID-19 crisis evolves.
+The Online News Association, like many organizations, faces critical decisions regarding hosting in-person events as the COVID-19 crisis evolves and vaccines become available.
 We’ve created a set of decision frameworks that we will monitor to determine the best course of action for continuing planning for large in-person events.

 We’re sharing our framework with the hope that it will be helpful to the broader community.

 - Create a list of 3-5 resources you trust for COVID-19 curve projections.
 No one can fully predict what will happen, but we must begin creating a knowledge base around certain assumptions.